Blue in culture

-The colour blue has been important in culture, politics, art and fashion since ancient times.
-Blue was used in ancient Egypt for jewellery and ornament.
-In the Renaissance, blue pigments were prized for paintings and fine blue and white porcelain. in the Middle Ages, deep rich blues made with cobalt were used in stained glass windows.
-In the 19th century, the colour was often used for military uniforms and fashion.
+The color blue has been important in culture, politics, art and fashion since ancient times.
+Blue was used in ancient Egypt for jewelry and ornament.
+In the Renaissance, blue pigments were prized for paintings and fine blue and white porcelain.
+In the Middle Ages, deep rich blues made with cobalt were used in stained glass windows.
+In the 19th century, the color was often used for military uniforms and fashion.

-As the colour that most symbolized harmony, blue was chosen as the colour of the flags of the United Nations and the European Union.
+As the color that most symbolized harmony, blue was chosen as the color of the flags of the United Nations and the European Union.{2} On 9 December 1955, the Committee of Ministers adopted the Emblem of the Council of Europe selecting the color heraldic azure to represent the blue sky of the Western world.

-Surveys in the US and Europe show that blue is the colour most commonly associated with harmony, faithfulness, confidence, distance, infinity, the imagination, cold, and occasionally with sadness.
-In US and European public opinion polls it is the most popular colour, chosen by almost half of both men and women as their favourite colour.
-The same surveys also showed that blue was the colour most associated with the masculine, just ahead of black, and was also the colour most associated with intelligence, knowledge, calm, and concentration.
+Surveys in the US and Europe show that blue is the color most commonly associated with harmony, faithfulness, confidence, distance, infinity, the imagination, cold, and occasionally with sadness.
+In US and European public opinion polls it is the most popular color, chosen by almost half of both men and women as their favorite color.
+The same surveys also show that blue is the color most associated with the masculine, just ahead of black, and was also the color most associated with intelligence, knowledge, calm, and concentration.